- Over 10,000+ Smokers Treated

 Are there any health or medical conditions that would prevent me from going through the quit smoking laser therapy procedure?

-If you have cancer or epilepsy, are pregnant, use a pacemaker or are taking photosensitive medication, laser therapy should not be used for smoking cessation.
-Not treating these particular clients is a precautionary measure.
-Freedom Laser Therapy does not diagnose or treat illness or prescribe medication.
+There are no known side effects with using low-low level laser therapy.
+If you are currently diagnosed with cancer, epilepsy, pregnant, use a pacemaker or taking photosensitive medication, we recommend avoiding using laser therapy to quit smoking as a precautionary measure.
+Freedom Laser does not diagnose, treat illness or prescribe medication.
 Laser therapy is not intended to replace medical care.
-We recommend that you consult your physician for a professional diagnosis of your health.
+We recommend that you consult with your physician for a professional diagnosis of your health.

 Is it guaranteed?

-The low-level laser does not remove your psychological addiction to nicotine.
-Each client has a unique level to his/her addiction, so laser therapy cannot be guaranteed.
-Freedom will work closely with each client to support them in achieving their goals.
+The low-level laser therapy does not remove the psychological addiction to nicotine.
+Each client has a unique level to their addiction, with that being said, laser therapy cannot be guaranteed.
+Freedom Laser works closely with each client to support them in achieving their goal to permanently quit smoking or vaping.

 What is the cost of the quit smoking laser therapy procedure and what is included?